T&S #2: A Rationale for Uncaught Spam in UGVC

 Why Write This Blogpost?

-Previously, I focused on spam on three platforms that best deliver delightful experiences: YouTube, Instagram and TikTok.
-Following that review, one may begin to wonder, “Why are there 'so many' uncaught cases of spam?”.
+Previously, this blogpost focused on the spam on 3 platforms that best deliver delightful experiences in the UGVC space: YouTube, Instagram and TikTok.
+The blogpost reviewed an example of two comment threads which looked like-near duplicates.
+Following that review, one may begin to look through comment threads in other videos and begin to wonder, “Why are there 'so many'1 uncaught cases of spam?”.
 To address this question, this blogpost presents a rationale on why there may be uncaught spam.

 Who Are The UGVC Ecosystem’s Participants?